Chrystaly3/Akan-names/README.md

 Css for styling the document
 Bootstrap for responsivenes
 JavaScript for dynamic and behaviour of web pages

-## Support and contact details
+## Author
+**Josephine Nzioka**
-School:Moringa School
+Student:Moringa School
 Email:josephine.nzioka@student.moringaschool.com
 Project link:https://github.com/Chrystaly3/Akan-names.git

+## Support and contact detail
+Send your comments,any issues or give a like to the project

 ### License
 Mit License